mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

                         Enables time delta logging.
 Alias for --log=perf.all
 ```

+Currently, all connectors use a Python program to bootstrap the simulation and connect it to the Bonsai AI Engine.
+To run any simulation, you call a Python program which is shown in the code panel.

 During development, you will need to iterate quickly on your simulation, reward function, and lesson plans.
 You may also need to connect a debugger, or do additional logging to help you get your simulation ready to train.
-The Bonsai SDK provides a set of capabilities to help the developer iterate quickly on their simulation while running on a local machine.

 During the course of normal operation, one should only need to specify the prediction/training mode on the command line.
 The rest of the options will be read from configuration files.